 Posted on March 19, 2020 in Criminal Defense

 Police misconduct is more common than many people want to admit.
-Our criminal defense attorneys know this because we handle a wide variety of criminal cases.
+Our criminal defense lawyers in Phoenix know this because we handle a wide variety of criminal cases.
 We value and respect police officers and law enforcement agencies, but we also know that some law enforcement officers bend the rules or step outside of the boundaries of the law.

 The public needs to know that there are things that police officers are not permitted to do.
 Police officers are subject to the same laws as other citizens.
 When a law enforcement officer commits a crime or violates a person’s legal rights, there are consequences.